khiga8/kate-website/content/now/july2019-reflection/index.md

 ---

 ###My time at Berkeley, working full time as an engineer, and finding fulfillment through work
 I graduated from UC Berkeley in May of 2018 with a major in Cognitive Science and a minor in Computer Science.
-Upon graduating, I was fortunate to have received a job offer as a software engineer from a large tech company.
+Upon graduating, I was fortunate to have an offer as a software engineer from a large tech company.
 As a first generation college student and first generation American, my parents were more than proud of me for having graduated from a reputable university, and relieved that I would have a well-paying job.
 I was relieved too.
 My mom had always told me growing up, “I never want you to worry about money.
 I want you to be a strong, financially independent woman.”

 Coming into my first full-time software engineering role, I had so many doubts in my mind regarding my competency working as a professional software engineer, and whether I “belonged” in tech.